A person forensically investigates a surface with a camera

 Teaching will be delivered by experienced academics and practitioners in the subject.
 This will be supplemented by occasional guest lecturers and speakers.

 There will be a broad range of assessment methods so that students are exposed to the different types of tasks they might encounter in the workplace.
 These will include coursework in the form of written pieces, laboratory reports, data processing and presentations.
-In some modules, students will encounter group work and practical assessments, as well as end-of-module assessments.
+In some modules, you will encounter group work and practical assessments, as well as end-of-module assessments.

-We continuously review the assessment methods used to ensure they adequately prepare students for graduate level employment.
+We continuously review the assessment methods used to ensure they adequately prepare students for graduate-level employment.

 All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence and key transferable skills to shape you into a world ready Chester graduate.